Daimeku/AP-project/README.md

 Design your database diagram and class diagram that you will use to model your database which is due week 2 for approval.

+*HOW TO RUN THE PROJECT*

+The project requires that a database named ap-project be setup.
+Using a wamp, lamp, or mamp stack such as xampp visit localhost/phpmyadmin after turning on php and mysql from the xampp control panel.
+While in phpmyadmin click on sql then copy the scripts inside the scripts in the sql file located at db/ap-project-UPDATED DB-.sql.
+Paste the copied sql script inside the sql window in phpmyadmin then click "GO".
+This should create the database and do all the necessary initial inserts required for the project to run.
+Run the clien and then the server or vice versa.

+Login username: Brandon (staff)
+Password: 123456
+Login username: lisa (guest)
+Password: 123456